miziomon/awesome-wordpress/README.md

 * [Bones](http://themble.com/bones/) - An HTML5, Mobile-First starter theme for rapid WordPress development.
 * [Sage](https://roots.io/sage/) - Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap, that will help you make better themes.
+* [WordPlate](https://github.com/wordplate/wordplate) - A WordPress boilerplate.
+This project is trying to simplify the way we're setting up a new WordPress project.
+Don't repeat yourself.

 ## Framework